300 million years in the making

-The rocks that make up the Cliffs of Moher were formed over 300 million years ago during the Upper Carboniferous period.
-Bands of Namurian sandstone, siltstone and shale.
+You’ll be fascinated to learn that the rocks that make up the Cliffs of Moher were formed over 300 million years ago during the Upper Carboniferous period.
+You’ll experience this as visible bands of Namurian sandstone, siltstone and shale.

 About 320 million years ago, during the Upper Carboniferous period, the area of the Cliffs of Moher was much warmer and situated at the mouth of a larger river.
 Heavy rainfall created great floods that washed sand and mud into rivers flowing to the sea.
 The sand, silt and mud were dumped at the mouth of the great delta and over time, the sediments became compacted into solid rock which we now know as the Cliffs.

 Individual rock layers vary from centimetres to metres.
 Each layer is a representation of a specific event in the life of the ancient delta as it migrated into the sea.

 Today the Cliffs are undergoing coastal erosion as waves crash against the foot of the Cliffs causing sections of the upper cliff face to collapse.

 Find out more about the Geology of the Cliffs

 Looking out from the top of the cliffs you’ll see many coastal landforms: Sea Stacks, Sea Stumps and caves that have been formed as a result of erosion.

 You can’t miss the great sea stack – Branaunmore, standing 67 metres high.
 Once part of the Cliffs, it was separated by erosion.

 The Cliffs of Moher lets you see a rare example of a sedimentary basin – rock formation that is normally only visible under the sea.